smart-data-models/dataModel.DCAT-AP/Dataset/doc/spec.md

         model: dct:ProvenanceStatement
         type: Property
     publisher:
-      description: 'This property refers to an entity (organisation) responsible for making the Dataset available'
+      description: 'Property.
+Model:''foaf:Agent''.
+This property refers to an entity (organisation) responsible for making the Dataset available'
       type: string
       x-ngsi:
         model: foaf:Agent
         type: Property
     qualifiedAttribution:
-      description: 'This property is about a related resource, such as a publication, that references, cites, or otherwise points to the dataset.'
+      description: 'Property.
+Model:''prov:qualifiedAttribution''.
+This property is about a related resource, such as a publication, that references, cites, or otherwise points to the dataset.'
       items:
         type: string
       type: array